kevinwhitham/superlattice_structure_analysis/README.md

 This software performs analysis of images containing particles, connected or unconnected, to measure:

-radii
+radius
 centroid
 nearest neighbor distance
 structure metric
-width of "bridge" or "bond" connecting nearest neighbors
+width and number of connections to nearest neighbors

 The data is output as text files, numpy array files, and images.